Contribution to my page

 Japan may be home to the world’s most developed technologies, but not too deep down, the heart of ancient Japan and the ancient mythology is still alive.
 It breathes, it develops and it’s with every Japanese people for the better or for the worse.
 Japan has a very peculiar, large and colorful mythological world.
 While in the face most Japanese confirm to be Buddhist, in reality, peaceful Buddhism is just one side of the mythological coin of Japanese spiritualism.
 Turn that coin over, and from underneath will crawl all the creepy and fearful creatures which still silently govern the forests and the fields who are on missions to find the lost souls and some of them are legless ghosts who prepare to consume you.
 Shinto is way older than Buddhism which only arrived in Japan around the 6th century.
 But thanks to both religions being quite versatile ( and Shinto not being a real proper religion after all) the two have created a very unique blend that’s the base of Japanese culture today.

-Japan has outstanding mythology, the fruit, and the result of a very unique animistic, spiritual system of beliefs that is collectively called Shinto.
+Japan has outstanding mythology, the fruit, and the result of a very unique animistic, spiritual system of beliefs that are collectively called Shinto.
 Shinto is a collection of fairy tales, creatures, stories and above all, it perhaps the largest living system where hundreds of different superstitions, in fact, create all the hundreds of traditions which to this day form the Japanese etiquette and religion in the same time.
 In terms of Shinto, every single thing living or not has its own soul.

 Shinto is deep inside the soul of everything Japanese.
 If you are looking for understanding Japan, you need to first look into Shinto.
 Kami no Michi, the way of the spirit is today the huge form of rules shaping the Japanese way of life.
 Read the Kojiki which is the so-called Bible of Shinto religion which will tell you a lot about the history and birth of Japan and of the whole world from a very Japanese perspective.